-In practice --- and, specifically, in data-driven applications --- one can easily obtain $B(t)$ by discretizing time so that there is at most one interaction during each time step of length $\Delta t$ (e.g., in a Poisson process).
-Such time discretization is common in the simulation of stochastic dynamical systems, such as in Gillespie algorithms~\cite{Erban2007,porter2016dynamical,vester2015}.
-In our case, we let ${A}(t)$ be the $n \times n$ matrix in which an entry $a_{ij}(t)=1$ if node $i$ interacts with node $j$ at time $t$ and $a_{ij}(t)=0$ otherwise.
-At each time step, $A(t)$ has at most one nonzero entry for a directed network (or two of them, for an undirected network).
+In practice --- and, specifically, in data-driven applications --- one can readily construct $B(t)$ by discretizing time so that there is at most one interaction during each time step of length $\Delta t$ (e.g., in a Poisson process).
+Such time discretization is common in the simulation of stochastic dynamical systems, such as Gillespie algorithms~\cite{Erban2007,porter2016dynamical,vester2015}.
+In our case, we let ${A}(t)$ be the $n \times n$ matrix in which an entry $a_{ij}(t)=1$ if entity $i$ interacts with entity $j$ at time $t$ and $a_{ij}(t)=0$ otherwise.
+At each time step, $A(t)$ has at most one nonzero entry for a directed network (and at most two of them for an undirected network).
 Therefore,